G-Rath/webpack-serve-overlay/README.md

 npm i webpack-serve-overlay
 ```

-Then import the overlay at the top of your `index.jsx` (or equivalent):
+Then require the overlay at the top of your `index.jsx` (or equivalent):

 ```javascript
 // becomes dead code in builds other than dev,